NVIDIA/aistore/README.md

 By design DFC does not have a centralized (SPOF) shared cluster-level metadata.
 The metadata consists of versioned objects: cluster map, buckets (names and properties), authentication tokens.
 In DFC, these objects are consistently replicated across the entire cluster – the component responsible for this is called [metasync](dfc/metasync.go).
 DFC metasync makes sure to keep cluster-level metadata in-sync at all times.

-## Bucket-specific Configuration
+## Storage Services

-Global configuration of buckets is done by default using the fields provided in `config.sh`, but certain bucket properties pertaining to checksumming and LRU can be specified at a more granular level - namely, on a per bucket basis.
+By default, buckets inherit [global configuration](dfc/setup/config.sh).
+However, several distinct sections of this global configuration can be overridden at startup or at runtime on a per bucket basis.
+The list includes checksumming, LRU, erasure coding, and local mirroring - please see the following sections for details.

 ### Checksumming